3.4 Descriptions of Calibration Steps

 • For sub-arrays, the hard cutoff limit of the MIE electronics and software will differ from that for full frame processing, but will still be dependent on the total global rate in addition to the rate within the sub-array.

-The local and global count rates that lead to nonlinearity are both above the screening limits for MAMA observations, so under normal circumstances, these nonlinearities are unimportant.
-However, if a brighter than allowed target is inadvertently observed without shuttering the detector, these linearity corrections are important.
+The local and global count rates that lead to nonlinearity are both above the bright object protection screening limits for MAMA observations (see STIS Instrument Handbook Section 7.7), so under normal circumstances, these nonlinearities are unimportant.
+However, if a brighter than-allowed target is inadvertently observed without shuttering the detector, these linearity corrections are important.

 The global count rate (across the entire detector) is determined as part of the bright object protection sequence and is passed down with the exposure as a header keyword, GLOBRATE, in the science header.
 Calstis also computes GLOBRATE and updates the value in the header.
 If either GLINCORR or LFLGCORR is PERFORM, the global count rate will be checked; a correction for global non-linearity is applied if GLINCORR is PERFORM, using the parameters GLOBAL_LIMIT, LOCAL_LIMIT, TAU, and EXPAND read from the MLINTAB reference table.

 If the value of the SCI extension header keyword GLOBRATE is greater than GLOBAL_LIMIT, the keyword GLOBLIM in the SCI extension header will be set to EXCEEDED, with no change made to the data.
 Otherwise, GLOBLIM will be set to NOT-EXCEEDED, and a correction factor will be computed and multiplied by each pixel in the science image and error array.
 The correction factor is computed by iteratively solving GLOBRATE = X * exp (-TAU * X) for X, where X is the true count rate.
-This algorithm has not yet been updated to account for the linearity effects from the flight software data buffer management.
+This algorithm currently does not account for the linearity effects of the flight software data buffer management.

 If LFLGCORR is PERFORM, each pixel in the science image is also compared with the product of LOCAL_LIMIT and the exposure time EXPTIME.
 That count rate limit is then adjusted for binning by dividing by the pixel area in high res pixels.
 If the science data value is larger than that product, that pixel and others within a radius of EXPAND high res pixels are flagged as nonlinear.
-Because our understanding of the MAMA processing electronics is currently incomplete, accurate fluxes (global linearity) at count rates exceeding 285,000 counts/sec cannot be expected from the calstis pipeline.
+Due to MAMA processing electronics, accurate fluxes (global linearity) at count rates exceeding 285,000 counts/sec cannot be expected from the calstis pipeline.

 3.4.16 HELCORR: Correction to Heliocentric Reference Frame